zainpay/zainpay-nodejs-sdk/README.md

     }
     ],
     "description": "Summary grouped by txn type",
-    "status": "Success"
+    "status": "200 OK"
     }
     ```

 ### 18. Zainbox Profile and Current Billing Plan
-- This endpoint enables a merchant to get the complete profile of a Zainbox, including the Current Billing Plan for account to account and interBank transfers respectively
+- This endpoint allows a merchant to get the complete profile of a Zainbox, including the Current Billing Plan for account to account and interBank transfers respectively

     **Parameter:** zainboxCode (Required)